wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/leviathan.md

 In popular culture, the Leviathan has been depicted in many different ways, often as a giant sea serpent or dragon.
 It has also been used as a metaphor for various forms of evil, oppression, and tyranny throughout history.
 The image of the Leviathan continues to hold great cultural and symbolic significance, and it is often referenced in literature, art, and other forms of popular culture.

+## Etymology

+The term Leviathan originates from the Hebrew word לִוְיָתָן (livyāthān), which appears in the Hebrew Bible (Old Testament) in several books, including Job, Psalms, and Isaiah.
+This term is often used to denote a large sea creature or monster.

+The root of the word לִוְיָתָן (livyāthān) is believed to be derived from the Hebrew verb לוה (lāvāh), which means "to twist" or "to coil", which could be a reference to the creature's serpentine or coiling nature.[^twist]

+[^twist]: Compound of לִוְיָה (livyá, "garland, wreath") and -תָּן (-tan, agentive suffix), meaning "the tortuous one" or the "twisting one".
+See here for more: [לויתן | Wiktionary](https://en.wiktionary.org/wiki/%D7%9C%D7%95%D7%99%D7%AA%D7%9F)

 ## Sea serpent in mythology

 The depiction of multi-headed creatures, while unusual in biological terms, often finds representation in mythology and heraldry.
 Dragons with multiple heads, such as the 8-headed Orochi (大蛇) and 3-headed Trisiras, emerge frequently across various cultures.
 Greek mythology also tells of Heracles' battles against the 9-headed Lernaean Hydra and the 100-headed Ladon.